2016 Course Development Grants

 - This course addresses questions about plant biodiversity and biogeography.
 Why are plant ecosystems so diverse?
 Will species and ecosystems stay put in the future?
 Or will climate, soils and human impacts result in range changes?

 - Students will learn data-driven methods in biodiversity and biogeography in a course that blends lectures and seminar discussions with labs and digital projects that use resources in Barnard’s Ross Greenhouse or at the New York Botanical Garden.
 Students will attain fluency and expertise in classical and cutting-edge botanical science.

 - The course will encourage interdisciplinary perspectives, pushing students outside of their intellectual comfort zones and aiming to comprehend plant biodiversity more fully.
 We will learn why botany has been and will continue to be essential to 21st-century biologists.

 - Recipient: Zoe Crossland (Associate Professor of Anthropology)

 - Course Type: Laboratory class offered Spring 2017

 - Course website

 - Scientific illustration has been a key part of archaeological work since the discipline’s origins in the 16th to 17th centuries.
-We will trace this history and explore current practice by learning different forms of line work, pen and ink and color wash, alongside undertaking reading from science studies, archaeology and art history.
+The course traced this history and explore current practice by learning different forms of line work, pen and ink and color wash, alongside undertaking reading from science studies, archaeology and art history.

-- Students will gain knowledge of illustrative techniques and develop a practical understanding of the history and practice of scientific illustration, while also exploring new directions for these traditional techniques.
+- Students gained knowledge of illustrative techniques and develop a practical understanding of the history and practice of scientific illustration.

 - Recipient: Debashree Mukherjee (Assistant Professor of Middle Eastern, South Asian, and African Studies)